wasmerio/wasmer-pack/doc/concepts/wai/README.md

 There are four main parts to WAI:

 - The `*.wai` file
-- the WAI Bindgen code generator
+- The WAI Bindgen code generator
 - The guest
 - The host